 A vintage berry carrier that I found while out Thrifting with the Gals was recently filled with pansies for spring.
 Because it’s still below freezing in the evenings, this vintage plant decor will move from the porch to our cozy book nook in the living room.

-Seasonal blooms are an easy way to incorporate the colors of the season into your interior design.
+Seasonal blooms are an easy way to incorporate the season’s colors into your interior design.

 Add a few individual plant decor necessities to your living room plant decor, such as: